raven-dev-ops/ai_telephony_service_crm/README.md

       calendar event.
     - `RESCHEDULE` or similar phrases - mark the appointment as `PENDING_RESCHEDULE` for human follow-up.
+  - **Tenant-specific sending number**
+    - When a business has `twilio_phone_number` set, outbound SMS use that number; otherwise they fall back to the global `SMS_FROM_NUMBER`.
+Owners can set/attach or auto-provision a number via `/v1/owner/twilio/provision` (used by the onboarding UI).

 - **Multi-tenant usage & metrics**
   - Each business (tenant) has: